-If you don’t know, this is a post that helps you the reader to become more acquainted with where I – the author of this site – stand on various topics and theological points.
+This is a post that helps you the reader to become more acquainted with where I – the author of this site – stand on various topics and theological points.
 Keep reading to see where I stand on today’s topic.

 This website is actually named because of my position in Calvinism.
 As I have an aversion to using a person’s name, I turn to “monergist” which translates to “one who believes in one work”.
-“Gratia” of course means grace so taken together we get: “one who believe in the one work of grace”.
+“Gratia” means grace so taken together we get: “one who believe in the one work of grace”.

 I came up with the title as historically there was another famous monergist who sparred with Saint Augustine and that would be Pelagius.
-In the case of Pelagius, he believe in the one work of man’s will.
+In the case of Pelagius, he believed in the one work of man’s will.
 Still a monergist but definitely not the same sort as myself.

 If you want more details about Calvinism, I’ve already written on the topic and you can check out the articles related here.

 To be clear, I’m not one of those sort that is going to say something like, “If you’re not a Calvinist, you’re not a Christian!”
 I don’t agree with that sort of thinking at all.

 I would submit that Arminians and others are theologically inconsistent/incorrect/etc. but one’s understanding of Calvinism isn’t absolutely necessary to become a true follower of Christ–that begins simply with what we find in the Gospels.
 In other words, the tenets of Calvinism are not essential for you to understand to come to real faith in Christ–despite them being very much involved as you do.
 Though, I believe, it is inevitable that you would come to understand the Scriptures involving such tenets as you grow in your faith–whether you come to the same conclusions as Calvinists or not is a different story entirely.